Nancie A. Vito, MPH, CHES

 Learned coaching skills in 2006 when I led workshops to help people make positive changes, and I started my coaching business helping people 1:1 in 2009.

 Earned a Master’s Degree in Public Health from Emory University, focusing on prevention & mental health.
-I also hold a Bachelor’s Degree in Psychology.
+I also hold a Bachelor of Science Degree in Psychology with a concentration in Industrial / Organizational Psychology.

 Currently working towards a second graduate degree (in Organizational Psychology) from the City University of New York (CUNY).